mumez/enchant-from-amber/README.md

 ==================
 [enchant.js](http://enchantjs.com/) wrapper for [Amber Smalltalk](http://amber-lang.net/).

+You can develop/debug browser game super interactively in Amber Smalltalk.

 ## Installation ##
 Just copy and merge the whole directory to your Amber Smalltalk home.
 Use copyAll.sh or copyAll.bat, according to your platform.